ksilin/advent-of-flink-2024/11_custom_event_time.md

 ```
 which would not have been possible without a watermark definition on it.
 Note, that the $rowtime column still exists and still holds the Kafka Message timestamp.
 It just doens’t serve as row/event time column anymore.

 That’s all for today.
-As always (so far), the examples in here are runnable out of the box on CC Flink and questions, remarks, corrections and discussion are very welcome in the thread.
+As always (so far), the examples in here are runnable out of the box on [Confluent Cloud](https://confluent.cloud).